maluo/android-course/README.md

 # android-course

-## Ma First Android Assignment, Date: May 23, 2021
+## Ma First Android Assignment, Date: July 1st, 2021

 ## Ma Commited Assignment 2-1 with 3 new activities and proper locale for second language